 - 1. Regular lab attendance is essential for success in this class. - 2.
-Be on time for the lab.
-Students who arrive later than 15 min after the beginning of the lab will not be admitted. - 3.
+Late Arrival: Students arriving to the lab later than 15 minutes after lab has started will not be permitted in the lab, and the grade for that lab will be a zero.
+This is necessary to be fair to all the students.
+The lab procedures and required calculations will be explained during the first 15 minutes - 3.
 For safety reasons students are recommended to wear closed-toed shoes.